gage-lodba/LandingPage/README.md

 The links for the buttons can be changed by changing `link` to whatever link you set it to.

-The button text can be changed by chanining button and putting whatever you want inplace of button.
+The button text can be changed by changing `button` and putting whatever you want inplace of button.

 Changing colors for buttons and text are easy look near the bottem of the html file and look for `color` and `background-color`.